-- 1. Industry NAICS code(s) for the project's direct jobs created and/or retained. - This will be a pull down menu and mostly at the 3 digit level (two for retail and four or five for some manufacturing).
+- Direct Jobs Wages and Benefits - a.
+Industry NAICS code(s) for the project's direct jobs created and/or retained.

+This will be a pull down menu and mostly at the 3 digit level (two for retail and four or five for some manufacturing).
 If the project includes more than 5 industries, select the top 5 by number of direct permanent jobs created and/or retained.
 Information regarding construction jobs is provided in another section.
-If this is an infrastructure investment directly serving an economic development project (e.g., road to tech park, water treatment for manufacturing facility) enter the industry(ies) and jobs for the project that the infrastructure is designed to serve. - Number of direct permanent jobs created and/or retained when the project is completed for each of the industries identified above (entered as FTE full time equivalents).
-FYI only. - 2.
-Expected average wage for the jobs created and/or retained by this project, if known.
-If not, average wage is calculated based on NAICS data entered above. - 3.
-Percent of project direct jobs that are existing jobs being retained or relocated.
-FYI only. - 4.
-Will the number of jobs created or retained distinguish this project as a major employer in the area or have a particularly catalytic impact on employment in the area?
-An example of a catalytic project is an arts center that does not create a lot of direct jobs but is a destination of renown that greatly supports the creation of jobs in tourism and arts related businesses.
-Another example might be a small technical center that provides critical assistance to farmers throughout the region?
-Bonus question.
+If this is an infrastructure investment directly serving an economic development project (e.g., road to tech park, water treatment for manufacturing facility) enter the industry(ies) and jobs for the project that the infrastructure is designed to serve.
+Note: One question of pilot test survey is whether 5 industry choices is a sufficient number.

+- b.
+Number of direct permanent jobs created and/or retained when the project is completed for each of the industries identified above (entered as FTE full time equivalents).
+FYI only. - c.
+Expected average wage for the jobs created and/or retained by this project, if known. - d.
+Percent of the direct jobs created and/or retained that will provide good quality employee benefits (e.g., affordable health insurance, sick days, vacation days, and retirement benefits). - e.
+Percent of direct permanent jobs that are existing jobs being retained or relocated.
+FYI only. - f.
+Will the project have tenants?